bhklab/handbook/docs/onboarding_offboarding/Offboarding/index.md

 2. **Exit Interview** - a final meeting on the day prior to the employee's last official working day or based on availability

 ### Offboarding Initialization
-The lab coordinator with contact the employee to set this meeting.
+An assigned lab staff member will contact the employee to set this meeting.
 This meeting will be use to summarize the off-boarding requirements.

 - A folder will be shared with the employee to add documents discussed during the initial meeting. _This includes but is not restricted to a detailed back up of project details such as links to code, data folders and documentation._
 - The [Lab Off-boarding Information template](https://docs.google.com/document/d/1KhnDPSIPqvjw7__1ACFVlBg7tS21bKxaR5AdPV6voUs/edit?tab=t.0#heading=h.j2hjmkdukzsc) will be shared with the employee.
 Please make a copy of this document in your offboarding report folder.